IIIF/website/source/index.md

 ## Powerful *and* practical for leaders

 We’re all in this game because we want to share knowledge and collections as widely as possible.
 If we can do it cost-effectively, we’re doing good work.
-IIIF is being adopted the world over by world-leading institutions, and serving billions of digital objects online without vendor lock-in and with strong open-source and community-driven ethics. <a href="{{ site.url }}{{ site.baseurl }}/community/consortium/join/">Join the IIIF consortium today</a> as publishers of your collection objects, code contributors, or voting members.
+IIIF is being adopted the world over by world-leading institutions, and serving billions of digital objects online without vendor lock-in and with strong open-source and community-driven ethics.
+[Join the IIIF Consortium today]({{ site.url }}{{ site.baseurl }}/community/consortium/join/) as publishers of your collection objects, code contributors, or voting members.

-## Satisfying for leaders

-We’re all in this game because we want to share knowledge and collections as widely as possible.
-If we can do it cost-effectively, we’re doing good work.
-IIIF is being adopted the world over by world-leading institutions, and serving billions of digital objects online without vendor lock-in and with strong open-source and community-driven ethics. **<span style="text-decoration:underline;">Join the IIIF consortium today</span>** as publishers of your collection objects, code contributors, or voting members.

 [could show a big array of logos?
 Join this cool crowd?] \
 [Caption - this wall of logos is also made using IIIF Viewer, link to the Orgs/Members]

+---

+{% include acronyms.md %}